OIDC Initiation#

 Customizing the authentication request#

-By default, the response from OIDCLoginInitView
+By default, the response from OIDCLoginInitView will use the

-from the request as the redirect_uri
+target_link_uri from the request as the redirect_uri.
+If the application

-requires the use of a different redirect_uri
+requires the use of a different redirect_uri it can be provided by overriding the

-get_redirect_url()
+get_redirect_url() method.

 class CustomLoginInitView(OIDCLoginInitView):